cass-community/cass-community.github.io/_events/README.md

 The url at which readers can register for the event, or which provides more information about the registration process.
 The field is expected for most upcoming events, but may be omitted if you're adding past events for completeness.
 If the event is hosted in a larger venue (i.e., a conference), it is probably the overall venue registration link.

-If the `registration_url` is present, the site will generally render it as a button labeled "Register for the event".
+If the `registration_url` is present and the event is in the future, the site will generally render it as a button labeled "Register for the event".
+For past events, the `registration_url` is not shown, even if it is present.

+*Technical note:* It is common for registration URLs to "rot" (become unresponsive) more quickly than most of the other links likely to appear in an event file.
+The link checker action for the CASS website is setup to ignore the patterns associated with registration links teleconferencing tools we often work with, but there are many others.
+It may become necessary to remove rotten `registration_url`s from past events if they start triggering the link checker.

 #### `location` (REQUIRED)